-Generally these FADA bills have been designed to defend those who have religious beliefs opposing samesex marriage and whose failure to serve same-sex couples would put their ongoing benefit or recognition from the state in jeopardy.
-This year, some of these bills additionally include a new provision which would also exempt people from the consequences of discrimination if they have a belief or conviction that there are "distinct and immutable biological sexes that are determined by anatomy and genetics at the time of birth".
+Generally, these FADA bills have been designed to defend those who have religious beliefs opposing samesex marriage and whose failure to serve same-sex couples would put their ongoing benefit or recognition from the state in jeopardy.
+This year, some of these bills additionally include a new provision which would also exempt people from the consequences of discrimination if they have a belief or conviction that there are "distinct and immutable biological sexes that are determined by anatomy and genetics at the time of birth."

-The consequences of allowing recipients of public funds to discriminate with taxpayer are simply unacceptable, as is interfering with a state's ability to rescind the license of a professional engaging in malpractice.
-These FADA bills are both radical and harmful to the LGBT community - and these new, explicitly anti-transgender provisions put a particularly fine point on the anti-LGBT animus motivating these bills.
-Mississippi passed such a law this year, and enforcement of the law has already been suspended by a federal court due to the likelihood of the law being found unconstitutional.
+The consequences of allowing recipients of public funds to discriminate with taxpayer dollars are simply unacceptable, as is interfering with a state's ability to rescind the license of a professional engaging in malpractice.
+These FADA bills are both radical and harmful to the LGBT community - and these new, explicitly anti- transgender provisions put a particularly fine point on the anti-LGBT animus motivating these bills.

-PREEMPTION BILLS: IF WE SAY NO TO EQUALITY, YOU HAVE TO SAY NO TOO against lesbian, gay, bisexual or transgender students - the entities are responding to critically important external stakeholders.
-For cities and counties, the voices calling for these vital non-discrimination protections are businesses, chambers of commerce, and community leaders who know that treating people fairly is a requirement for a city or county to be able to attract and retain top talent.
+PREEMPTION BILLS: IF WE SAY NO TO EQUALITY, YOU HAVE TO SAY NO, TOO

+Hundreds of cities, counties and school districts around the country have taken action to extend non-discrimination protections of their own volition where the state has been slow or refused to act.
+In some situations - like a school board working to comply with Title IX by adopting a policy of non-discrimination against lesbian, gay, bisexual or transgender students - the entities are responding to critically important external stakeholders.
+For cities and counties, the voices calling for these vital non-discrimination protections are businesses, chambers of commerce and community leaders who know that treating people fairly is a requirement for a city or county to be able to attract and retain top talent.
 But state legislatures who would rather turn the clock back on equality are increasingly turning to laws that usurp the abilities of these local jurisdictions to pass such laws.
-Several state legislatures this year are considering these bills in several permutations, but only North Carolina's HB2 passed into law.
-Among its discriminatory provisions, HB2 overturned Charlotte's LGBT-inclusive nondiscrimination ordinance and prohibited other cities from passing such ordinances.
-Additionally, it also prohibited cities from passing ordinances setting a mandatory living wage.
+Several state legislatures this year are considering these bills in several permutations.
+While these can appear more benign than the flagrantly anti-transgender "bathroom" bills, they have the same effect - or are sometimes even worse.
+They also similarly put schools in a situation where they have to choose between abiding by state law or forfeiting their federal funding and risking a federal lawsuit.
+By meddling in local affairs they also take away local jurisdictions' ability to decide what is in their own best interest.